-The Office of the Dean of Students (“DOS”) exists to advocate for and empower students, so they are equipped to navigate their college experience successfully.
+The Office of the Dean of Students (DOS) exists to advocate for and empower students so they are equipped to navigate their college experience successfully.
 By extension, we are glad to help any faculty or staff member who encounters a student in a state of crisis or distress.
-The primary services of the DOS are as follows:
+The primary services of the DOS are:

-Officially launched in the spring of 2015, CARE is short for “Coordinated Assistance and Resource Education,” and is a term that signifies the traditional mission of the DOS to support students when unforeseen obstacles arise.
-This is the catchall for reporting any student with a complex or particularly sensitive set of difficulties.
+CARE is short for “Coordinated Assistance and Resource Education" and is a term that signifies the traditional mission of the DOS to support students when unforeseen obstacles arise.
+This is the catch-all for reporting any student with a complex or particularly sensitive set of difficulties.

 Federal law and Loyola policies prohibit all forms of gender-based discrimination and misconduct, including but not limited to all forms of dating and domestic violence, sexual misconduct, stalking, and harassment.
-The DOS coordinates the University’s response to such incidents whenever they involve students, with support from the University’s Title IX Coordinator, Senior Vice President Tom Kelly.
+The DOS coordinates the University’s response to such incidents whenever they involve students, with support from the Office for Equity and Compliance.

 The DOS manages a limited pool of resources available to students who experience unforeseen financial difficulties during the academic year.
 Requests for hardship funds are considered on a case by case basis.
 Funds will not be applied to tuition costs or used as a substitute for financial aid; rather, they are best suited for one-time expenses.